Watering Basil

 Basil thrives in warm weather and needs constant watering when it's hot.
 So you forget to water your plant for a couple of days in the heat of the summer and the next thing you know, your plant is wilted and you think it is dead.
 More likely than not, your plant can be saved.

-If your plant looks like something pictured below, it can be saved.
+If your plant looks dead or wilted, it might be able to be saved.
 If you forgot to water the plant for a couple weeks, it might not be able to be saved.
 But if you forgot to water it for a few days, odds are you can save the plant.

 After watering your wilted plant, place it in a sunny location and wait a few hours.
 There is not much else to it.
 If the plant can be saved, after an hour, the plant should start to respond to the watering.